mdugo/PIRO/README.md

 # PIRO
-This repository contains R function usefula to parse and organize Ion Reporter variant calling output
+This repository contains R functions useful to parse and organize in spreadsheets Ion Reporter variant calling output.